tskit-dev/msprime/docs/development.rst

 *****************

 To ensure that ``msprime`` is simulating the correct process we run many statistical tests.
-Since these tests are quite expensive and difficult to automatically validate, they are not run as part of CI but instead as a pre-release sanity check.
+Since these tests are quite expensive, taking ZZZ time to run and difficult to automatically validate, they are not run as part of CI but instead as a pre-release sanity check.
 They are also very useful to run when developing new simulation functionality, as subtle statistical bugs can easily slip in unnoticed.

 The statistical tests are all run via the ``verification.py`` script in the project root.
 To run it use